What Does a VP Marketing Do? Here’s a Job Description

 Inform

-• Work with the CEO/VPP to develop and implement pricing strategies
+• Work with the CEO/CPO to develop and implement pricing strategies

 • Conduct market research and monitor market trends in order to remain competitive